Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

 \section{Proof of the main theorem}

 Recall that we would like to prove the following identity in Theorem \ref{thm-main-1}:

-where the LHS is the virtual cycle for the moduli space of genus zero relative stable maps to $(X,D)$ with $(n+1)$-relative markings $k_0,k_1,\ldots,k_n$; the RHS is the virtual cycle for the moduli space of genus zero orbifold stable maps of multi-root stacks of $(P, X_{\infty}+X_{\sigma})$ defined in \cite{TY20c}.
-The RHS has one interior marking and $n$-relative markings with contact orders $(k_i,k_i)$, $i=1,\ldots, n$.
+where the LHS is the virtual cycle for the moduli space of genus zero relative stable maps to $(X,D)$ with $(n+1)$ relative markings $k_0,k_1,\ldots,k_n$ and $n_0$ interior markings; the RHS is the virtual cycle for the moduli space of genus zero orbifold stable maps of multi-root stacks of $(P, X_{\infty}+X_{\sigma})$ defined in \cite{TY20c}*{Section 3}.
+The RHS has $(n_0+1)$ interior marking and $n$-orbifold markings with contact orders $(k_i,k_i)$, $i=1,\ldots, n$.